-- If you smell natural gas, do not attempt to locate the source of the odor.
-Evacuate the premises immediately and call \$911 and our Emergency Leak Line at \$844-WASHGAS (844.927.4427). - If the odor is very strong or you hear a blowing or hissing noise, vacate the building immediately, leaving doors unlocked as you go.
+✓ If you smell natural gas, do not attempt to locate the source of the odor.
+Evacuate the premises immediately and call 911 and our Emergency Leak Line at 844-WASHGAS (844-927-4427).

+\checkmark If the odor is very strong or you hear a blowing or hissing noise, vacate the building immediately, leaving dornssing noise, vacate the building immediately, leaving doors unlocked as you go.
 Warn others as you exit.
 Do nothing that could create an ignition source.
 Do not light a match or use any type of phone or battery-powered equipment.
 Do not turn electrical equipment or light switches on or off.
 Do not start your car or any type of motorized equipment.
 Call 911 and the appropriate Washington Gas emergency numbers as instructed above only after you have reached a safe distance away from the building or area.